Last week I ran into a real world problem.

 I did it by setting the document.title property to my variable:

 I had fun working on this little thing.
 It’s really useful too!
 I am using it to properly track my laundry.
-I hosted it on my website for anyone to use.

 I am also going to work on a portable mobile version, so people can use it offline and in mobile too.